 Mini-calculator based on crowd levels by day and time.

-This day has average visitor density.
+This day is usually calmer than average.
 This slot has a higher chance of a comfortable visit: fewer people and calmer pace.

 Nearest days